nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 When the user requests information from the products viewset, the API returns a list of all products currently in the database.
 The user can also retrieve instances of individual products by using ```products/{product-id}```.

+#### DELETE

+When the user performs a delete request on an example of a product, the product is cleared from the database.

 ### ```/sell```

 #### POST